Chlorine: Later uses

 Chlorine gas was first used by French chemist Claude Berthollet to bleach textiles in 1785.
 Modern bleaches resulted from further work by Berthollet, who first produced sodium hypochlorite in 1789 in his laboratory in the town of Javel (now part of Paris, France), by passing chlorine gas through a solution of sodium carbonate.
 The resulting liquid, known as "Eau de Javel" ("Javel water"), was a weak solution of sodium hypochlorite.
 This process was not very efficient, and alternative production methods were sought.
 Scottish chemist and industrialist Charles Tennant first produced a solution of calcium hypochlorite ("chlorinated lime"), then solid calcium hypochlorite (bleaching powder).
 These compounds produced low levels of elemental chlorine and could be more efficiently transported than sodium hypochlorite, which remained as dilute solutions because when purified to eliminate water, it became a dangerously powerful and unstable oxidiser.
 Near the end of the nineteenth century, E. S. Smith patented a method of sodium hypochlorite production involving electrolysis of brine to produce sodium hydroxide and chlorine gas, which then mixed to form sodium hypochlorite.
 This is known as the chloralkali process, first introduced on an industrial scale in 1892, and now the source of most elemental chlorine and sodium hydroxide.
-In 1884 Chemischen Fabrik Griesheim of Germany developed another chloralkali process which entered commercial production in 1888.
+In 1884, the Chemische Fabrik Griesheim in Germany developed another chloralkali process which entered commercial production in 1888.

 Elemental chlorine solutions dissolved in chemically basic water (sodium and calcium hypochlorite) were first used as anti-putrefaction agents and disinfectants in the 1820s, in France, long before the establishment of the germ theory of disease.
 This practice was pioneered by Antoine-Germain Labarraque, who adapted Berthollet's "Javel water" bleach and other chlorine preparations.
 Elemental chlorine has since served a continuous function in topical antisepsis (wound irrigation solutions and the like) and public sanitation, particularly in swimming and drinking water.

-Chlorine gas was first used as a weapon on 22 April 1915, at the Second Battle of Ypres by the German Army.
-The effect on the allies was devastating because the existing gas masks were difficult to deploy and had not been broadly distributed.
+Chlorine gas was first used as a weapon on 22 April 1915 at the Second Battle of Ypres by the German Army.
+The effect on the Allied forces was devastating because the existing gas masks were difficult to deploy and had not been broadly distributed.